finos/common-domain-model/documentation/source/documentation.rst

 Two related considerations stand behind the introduction of aliases as part of the Rosetta syntax:

 * The recognition that model tree expressions can be cumbersome at time and hence may contradict the primary goals of clarity and legibility.
-* Aliases can be reused across the various modeling artefacts that make use of those, i.e. currently data rule, event and product qualification, calculation and projection rules (note that this latter artefact is not currently uased as part of the CDM).
+* Aliases can be reused across the various modelling artefacts that make use of those, i.e. currently data rule, event and product qualification, calculation and projection rules (note that this latter artefact is not currently used as part of the CDM).

 Syntax